eunos-1128/QMEAN/doc/source/score_combination.rst

 To be independent from any machine learning library, QMEAN comes with a lightweight multi-layer perceptron implementation: the :class:`Regressor`.
 The idea is to use whatever machine learning library to train such a network and transform it into a :class:`Regressor`.
+For the simplest training cases :func:`TrainRegressor` should be sufficient.

 .. class:: Regressor(n_input_features, mean=None, std=None)